nhsx/AnalyticsUnit/index.md

 - establishing **open ways of working** and supporting reproducible analytical pipelines across NHS analysts
 - applied **forecasting** with explainability

-Within the AU, the innovation branch attempts to push forwards these research interests through our PhD Data Science Internship Scheme as well as internal projects to connect academia with NHS operations.
+Within the DART, the innovation branch attempts to push forwards these research interests through our PhD Data Science Internship Scheme as well as internal projects to connect academia with NHS operations.